 By 2010, Granny Witness built a new concrete house with a tin roof, built a small pub and two retail shops, and helped get all of her kids into public or private school

-Classrooms and clinics are constructed in partnership with village officials and community volunteers.
+Classrooms are constructed in partnership with village officials and community volunteers.
 HIV/AIDS prevention education is offered to children and adults.

 Integrated, sustainable development requires comprehensive, holistic solutions.
 For most communities, access to healthcare and education is just as important as economic opportunity, social and legal support.